 Waldenstrom’s macroglobulinemia is uncommon.
 Each year, an estimated 1,000 to 1,500 adults in the United States are diagnosed with the disease.
 The chance of developing Waldenstrom’s macroglobulinemia increases as people age, and the average age people are diagnosed with Waldenstrom’s macroglobulinemia is in the mid-60s.

-The five-year survival rate is the percentage of people who survive at least five years after the cancer is found.
-The overall five-year survival rate of people with Waldenstrom’s macroglobulinemia is about 78%.
+The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
+Percent means how many out of 100.
+The 5-year survival rate for people with Waldenstrom’s macroglobulinemia is about 78%.
 However, it is important to note that survival rates vary based on a number of individual factors, including the patient’s age, how much the disease has spread at the time of diagnosis, and whether the patient has other medical problems.